fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs sys_mod_count %}
-Number of times the task record has been modified.
+Number of times the record has been modified.
 {% enddocs %}

 {% docs sys_updated_by %}
-User who last updated or modified the task record.
+User who last updated or modified the record.
 {% enddocs %}

 {% docs sys_updated_on %}
-Date and time when the task record was last updated.
+Date and time when the record was last updated.
 {% enddocs %}

 {% docs task_effective_number %}